joaomaranhao/blog/posts/how-i-used-python-to-automate-a-youtube-channel.md

 ---
 title: How I Used Python to Automate a Youtube Channel
 date: 2023-09-04
 description: The idea was to create a YouTube channel with replays of matches of a very popular game called “League of Legends”, fully automated.
 tags: "#python #youtube #automation"
+image: /images/channel.jpg
 ---
 When I started coding, the first thing I did to put my new knowledge into practice was to automate a process that was done every day at my job.

 I worked with video editing and, at least once a day, I had to download a media with the recordings to a backup server and then pull them to my machine to start editing.
 So, I decided to create a script that would do this.